AqwamCreates/DataPredict-Neural/docs/Roadmap.md

   * Unknown use cases related to game environments.

-* Generalized N-Dimensional Convolution Layer And Pooling Layer.
+* Generalized N-Dimensional Convolution Layer And Pooling Layer

   * Currently we have up to 3 dimensional kernels.